balintradics/NeutrinoTomography/README.md

 # Neutrino Tomography of Earth

 ## Description:
-Set of codes to solve the complex diff. equation of neutron propagation through vacuum/material and to build a discretized Earth model with Radioactive Isotope distributon and Density models.
+Set of codes to solve the complex diff. equation of neutrino propagation through vacuum/material combined with a customized discretized Earth model with Radioactive Isotope distributon and Density models.

 ## Build instrunctions:
 ```